Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Analysis

 We used the image subtraction pipeline developed for the analysis of supernova light curves \citep{Kessler15, Goldstein15} to create our quasar light curves.
 We visually inspected the light curves for each of the approximately 800 reverberation mapping quasars in the DES SN fields that are part of the spectroscopic reverberation mapping project to look for good continuum variability candidates.
 We constructed our final list of 15 candidates as the subset of all quasars that had a substantial flux variation ($\geq$5 times the photometric errors) on a timescale of weeks in both the \emph{g} and \emph{z} bands, excluding the first or last few data points of each observing season.
 This was to avoid variations that would occur in other bands that would require data before or after the DES observing season.
 These bands provide the longest wavelength baseline and represent the maximum (\emph{g}) and minimum (\emph{z}) levels of expected variability.
 Significant variability in both bands gives the best indication that we can recover a time delay.

 Table \ref{tab: sample} summarizes the general properties of the quasars in this final sample of 15 quasars that were classified as our best photometric lag candidates for having the highest photometric variability and multi-band cadence around the feature(s).
 We derive lag results from the observations in the season in which the highest amplitude variability was observed.
 Five of the quasars exhibited strong variability in more than one season, and three showed it in all three seasons.
 For these sources, we analyze each season independently.
 The light curves, shown in Figure \ref{fig: LCExample} and as Table \ref{tab: phot_table}, have on average 30 epochs per season per band and an average cadence of 6-8 nights between observations.
 All four bands are typically observed on the same night.
 We also note that one of our quasars, DES J024854.79+001054.12, is separated from a FIRST radio source by $0.^{\!\!\prime\prime}9$, and therefore some of its variability may arise from a jet rather than changes in the accretion disk.
+In some cases we do not analyze multiple seasons because individual seasons show no evidence of variability.